pweerd/bigfile/help.md

 - matched lines

 The export is always line based.
 Meaning that if splitting of large lines is active, and one selects only a part of the line, the complete line will be exported.

-This functionality is accessed via the 'tools' menu.
+GZip compression of the export file is possible by selecting a .gz extension.

 Currently, exported lines are terminated by a windows crlf.

+The export functionality is accessed via the 'tools' menu.

 ## Command line